 The transaction price under the contract is determined based on the value of the consideration expected to be received in exchange for the transferred assets or services.
 Development, regulatory and sales milestones included in the Company's collaboration agreements are considered to be variable consideration.
 The amount of variable consideration expected to be received is included in the transaction price when it becomes probable that the milestone will be met.
 For contracts with multiple performance obligations, the contract's transaction price is allocated to each performance obligation using the Company's best estimate of the standalone selling price of each distinct good or service in the contract.
-The primary method used to estimate standalone selling price is the expected cost plus margin approach.
-Revenue is recognized over the related period over which the Company expects the services to be provided using a proportional performance model or a straight-line method of recognition if there is no discernable pattern over which the services will be provided.
+The primary method used to estimate standalone selling price is the expected cost-plus margin approach.